maxim-saplin/flutter_python_starter/example/README.md

 The app sends int array to Python, has is sorted and received back.

-For convenience there 5 VSCode launch configurations in /app folder (Flutter project):
+For convenience there 5 VSCode launch configurations in /app folder (Flutter project) that allow to run client app and server in different modes.
+For Web client gRPC proxy is used, native clients connect directly.
 - web app (remote server) - use to run Web Client, doesn't do anything about Python server, expects that you will start gRPC server and gRPC Web Proxy which is listening at 8080
 - web app (remote server, auto start) - use to run Web Client, starts server/server.py and launches gRPC Web Proxy on 8080 using `./grpcwebproxy-v0.15.0-osx-x86_64` (other OS's can be found here https://github.com/improbable-eng/grpc-web/releases)
 - app (remote server, auto start) - Desktop and Mobile clients, starts server/server.py